EricMTodd/eric-todd-capstone-project-mastermind/README.md

   - The variable is written to the leaderboard file.
   - Leaderboard will have to be an array of player objects, sorted in descending order by score.

+  - Consider changing storage approach from object serialization, to each piece of info on it's own line.
+Then, putting names in one array, and scores in another.
+Then as you sort by score, you also move the names at the corresponding index.

 ## Resources
   - Figure out how to write an array of objects to a file.
 Combine array io techniques with object io techniques.
 Something about whitespace...
 Check that youtube video again: https://www.youtube.com/watch?v=SPfJ856eEN4&t=395s
   - Another possible solution is using vectors, illustrated here: https://stackoverflow.com/questions/37532631/read-class-objects-from-file-c